-- Performance metrics, such as video views, average view length, subscriber growth, are good metrics if you want to quantify knowledge.
+- Performance metrics, such as video views, average view length, and subscriber growth are good metrics if you want to quantify knowledge.

-- Pay attention to likes, dislikes, comments, and shares if you want to quantify engagement.
+- Pay attention to likes, comments, and shares if you want to quantify engagement.

-- To calculate revenue, use projected sales or estimated ad revenue as the best metrics.
+- To calculate revenue, use projected sales or estimated revenue as the best metrics.

-Now, please go back to our example.
-Say you want to add exposure to your site, maybe a homepage or a landing page.
-So, you’ll need to know if there are a lot of people watching your videos and how much time they spend watching them.
+Now, let us go back to our example.
+Say you want to get more exposure to your site, maybe a homepage or a landing page.
+So, you’ll need to know if there are a lot of people watching your videos and playlists and how much time they spend watching them.
 In this scenario, you should be tracking:

-Video Views: The number of times people have watched your videos—the more you have, the higher your YouTube SEO rating would be and the better you perform in YouTube search.
+Video Views: The number of times people have watched your videos—the bigger the number of views, the higher your YouTube SEO rating would be and the better you perform in YouTube search.

-Average display duration: this is determined by total view time/total video playback (including replays.)
-A higher average viewing time means that your viewer finds your video useful.
+Average view duration: this is determined by total view time/total video playback (including replays.)
+A higher average viewing time means that your viewer finds your specific video useful.

-Estimated time: how much time the audience spends viewing videos.
+Estimated watch time: how much time the audience spends viewing individual videos.

 The growth rate of subscribers: the number of subscribers that you’ve gained and lost over time.